RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-03-PSP-InfiniStrip-Review.md

 **If InfiniStsrip claimed to be a circuit model or emulation of a specific hardware product, then aliasing and filter cramping would be not only false advertising, but a sizeable detraction from the total review "score".**

-IfiniStrip does not claim to emulate or model any product.
+InfiniStrip does not claim to emulate or model any product.
 It's an original creation.
 Within that context the question becomes, "How audible is the aliasing and cramping"?

 ## Aliasing Part 1